cj-mills/christianjmills/_posts/2020-12-17-In-Game-Style-Transfer-Experiments-1.md

 ## Introduction

 I spent a bit of time this week messing around with different style transfer experiments.
 I wanted to see if training the [`fast_neural_style`](https://github.com/pytorch/examples/tree/master/fast_neural_style) model on images from the Kinematica demo would improve the output quality.
 I also got the model from the [`Interactive Video Stylization Using Few-Shot Patch-Based Training`](https://github.com/OndrejTexler/Few-Shot-Patch-Based-Training) project working in Unity.
-It was actually super easy, barely an inconvenience.
-Although, I can't say the same for training the model.
-Finally, I started exploring Unity's style transfer [project](https://github.com/UnityLabs/barracuda-style-transfer).
-Calling my implementation basic might have been an understatement.
+Lastly, I started exploring Unity's style transfer [project](https://github.com/UnityLabs/barracuda-style-transfer).
+Let's just say calling my implementation basic might have been an understatement.

 ## Kinematica Image Dataset